golergka/url-shortener/README.md

 * **postgres-migrations** — miminalistic migrations library that have never let me down.
 Not having down migrations does make development a bit harder, but I still think it's a good decision overall.
 * **pg-tx** - minimalistic node-pg transaction wrapper that I wrote.
 However, I only use transactions for integration tests.

+### Logic

+* **normalize-url** - helps handling client-provided URLs that may be incomplete

 ## Architecture

-Project is split into routes and providers.
-Usually web services split routes (or controllers) and services; however, since this is such a small codebase, it didn't make much sense.
-However, splitting single url provider seemed like a good decision, as it should handle both Redis and Postgres layer.
+Project is split into routes, providers and services.
+Providers are responsible for storage (Postgresql and Redis), routes for interacting with user, and services for business logic.

 Since I want app to be integration tested with cancelled transactions, I want to inject database client instance into all routes.
-But since there aren't many routes and dependencies, I decided not to use any DI frameworks and just use simple factory functions taking parameters instead.
+But since there aren't many routes and dependencies, I decided not to use any DI frameworks and just use simple class constructors instead.